Conan the Destroyer: Box office

 Conan the Destroyer grossed $31 million in the U.S. It earned theatrical rentals of $30.1 million worldwide.
 Schwarzenegger, Fleischer, and De Laurentiis subsequently teamed up again to make Red Sonja a year later.
-The film, jointly with Bolero, was nominated for two Razzie Awards, including Worst Supporting Actress and won Worst New Star for D'Abo during the 5th Golden Raspberry Awards.
+The film, jointly with Bolero, was nominated for two Razzie Awards, including Worst Supporting Actress, and won Worst New Star for D'Abo during the 5th Golden Raspberry Awards.

 Critical response

 Roger Ebert rated the film 3 out of 4 stars and wrote that Conan the Destroyer is "sillier, funnier, and more entertaining" than the first film.
 In praising the film's use of character actors, Ebert singled out Jones, who he said brings rock star charisma to her role.
 Variety called it "the ideal sword and sorcery picture" and also praised Jones.
 Vincent Canby of The New York Times wrote that Schwarzenegger struggles with the film's more comedic tone.

 Colin Greenland reviewed Conan the Destroyer for Imagine magazine, and stated that "Apart from the fact that it is acted by real people, Conan the Destroyer is pure comicbook, which has the odd effect of making the actual animated comicbook largely superfluous."
+David Shamanski of the Regina Leader-Post stated that "not even prayer could save this barbaric sequel".
+While he praised the battle scenes, Shamanski criticized Schwarzenegger's performance and the film's pace.

 Rotten Tomatoes, which collects both contemporary and modern reviews, reports that 29% of 28 surveyed critics gave the film a positive review; the average rating is 4.5/10.
 The site's consensus states: "Conan the Destroyer softens the edges that gave its predecessor gravitas, resulting in a campy sequel without the comparative thrills."
 At Metacritic the film received a score of 53 out of 100, based on 12 reviews, indicating "mixed or average" reviews.